Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 24 Desember 2025 01.43.47 UTC
+- WIB: Rabu, 24 Desember 2025 02.25.08 UTC
-- WITA: Rabu, 24 Desember 2025 02.43.47 UTC
+- WITA: Rabu, 24 Desember 2025 03.25.08 UTC
-- WIT: Rabu, 24 Desember 2025 03.43.47 UTC
+- WIT: Rabu, 24 Desember 2025 04.25.08 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: success
+Kategori: friendship